-Smothered in ARP Quartet and electronic drums but still maintaining the heavy claustrophobic feel of that year’s ‘Faith’ album, the haunting ‘Charlotte Sometimes’ co-produced by Mike Hedges was THE CURE’s interim 45 offering before the doomfest of ‘Pornography’.
-The band’s quest for success now looked like becoming an idle threat as The Raincoat Brigade seeked out a successor to JOY DIVISION.
-But as Robert Smith found his voice, by late 1982 he’d lightened up considerably and released the first of THE CURE’s fantasy singles in ‘Let’s Go to Bed’.
+Smothered in ARP Quartet and electronic drums but maintaining the heavy claustrophobic feel of that year’s ‘Faith’ album, the haunting ‘Charlotte Sometimes’ co-produced by Mike Hedges was an interim 45 offering prior to the doomfest of ‘Pornography’.
+The band’s potential for success now looked like a real threat as The Raincoat Brigade seeked out a successor to JOY DIVISION.
+But as Robert Smith found his voice, by late 1982 he’d lightened up for the first of THE CURE’s fantasy singles, ‘Let’s Go to Bed’.

 Now available on the album ‘Staring At The Sea’ via Fiction Records